loveencounterflow/coffeenode-mojikura/README.md

 In databases, it's always nice (and, in the case of Lucene, always necessary) to associate each record with a unique ID.
 We have seen above that each entry in the MojiKura Phrasal DB can be unambiguously turned into a URL-like phrase, and vice-versa.
 Conceivably, we could then go and stipulate that the ID of an entry shall be its phrase, which is straightforward.
-However, i prefer to go a step further and use a hash of the entry phrase instead of the phrase itself; that way, we avoid to repeat potentially long strings just for the ID, and we gain the ability to form meta-phrases with less hassle.
+However, i prefer to go a step further and **use a hash of the entry phrase as ID** instead of the phrase itself; that way, we avoid to repeat potentially long strings just for the ID, and we gain the ability to form meta-phrases with less hassle.

-For the hash, i'm currently using the first 12 characters of the hexadecimal representation of the SHA-256 cryptographic digest of the entry phrase.
-The choice of the algorithm and hash length is rather arbitrary; in the future, the algorithm will likely be substituted by a non-cryptographic hash, which is potentially faster without sacrificing the important properties of a hash, namely, to uniquely identify texts with a low probability of a hash collision.
+> Implementation detail: i'm currently using the first 12 characters of the hexadecimal representation of the
+> SHA-256 cryptographic digest of the entry phrase as hash.
+The choice of the hash algorithm and length is rather
+> arbitrary; in the future, the algorithm will likely be substituted by a non-cryptographic hash, which is
+> potentially faster without sacrificing the important properties of a hash, namely, to uniquely identify texts
+> with a low probability of a hash collision.

 Why does a hash ID help in formulating meta-phrases?—Consider the phrase about '曌' from above: